Code-Institute-Submissions/Coexisting-Milestone-Project-1/README.md

 ## Testing

 ## Deployment
-This website is hosted on GitHub pages, deployed using the master branch.
-The deployed site will update automatically upon new commits to the master branch.
+This website is hosted on [Github Pages](https://coexisting.github.io/Milestone-Project-1/) deployed using the master branch, explained [Here](https://help.github.com/en/github/getting-started-with-github/create-a-repo).
+The deployed site updates automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
+This along with the Read.Me can be found in the root folder.

 ## Credit
 ### Media